tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 ### Literature Review

-Energy poverty continues to be a pervasive issue in the United States Memmott et al. (2021).
+Energy poverty continues to be a pervasive issue in the United States (Memmott et al., 2021).
 This challenge partly arises from difficulties in converting information across numerical formats, impeding the development of precise energy reduction plans Reimer et al. (2015).
 Prior research by Canfield et al. (2017) demonstrated that presenting energy information in tabular formats enhances comprehension relative to graphs.

-The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015) .
+The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015).
 The reference class problem highlights that numbers without clear reference points can lead to misinterpretation, as the meaning of a statistic depends on the category or class it refers to (Gigerenzer & Edwards,